OfficeDev/office-js-docs-pr/docs/testing/debug-with-vs-extension.md

 7. In the section of JSON you just copied, find the "url" section.
 In this URL, you will need to replace the uppercase HOST text with the host application for your Office add-in.
 For example, if your Office add-in is for Excel, your URL value would be "https://localhost:3000/taskpane.html?_host_Info=<strong>Excel</strong>$Win32$16.01$en-US$\$\$\$0".

 8. Open the command prompt and ensure you are at the root folder of your project.
 Run the command `npm start` to start the dev server.
-When your add-in loads in Excel, open the task pane.
+When your add-in loads in the Office client, open the task pane.

 9. Return to Visual Studio Code and choose **View > Debug** or enter **Ctrl+Shift+D** to switch to debug view.